sairam1200/naga-veera-sai-ram-chikkala/README.md

 # Description:

-This repository contains the implementation and evaluation of various machine learning regressors on the California Housing dataset.
+This repository contains the implementation and evaluation of various machine learning regressors .
 The models evaluated include Linear Regression, Decision Tree Regressor, Random Forest Regressor, and Support Vector Machine Regressor (SVR).
-The goal is to compare the performance of these models using key metrics such as Mean Squared Error (MSE) and R-squared (R²), and to determine which regressor is the most accurate for predicting housing prices.
+The goal is to compare the performance of these models using key metrics and to determine which regressor is the most accurate for predicting.

 Key Features: